ccfontes/eg/README.md

 (require '[eg :refer [eg ge]])
 ```

 Each *eg* test tests one function using examples.
-You could think of it as a function test definition:
+You could think of it as a function's test definition:
 ```clj
   (eg not   ; testing clojure.core/not
     [false] ; with input parameters vector `[false]`